 Title (Stream Title)

-The name or headline of a live stream, critical for discoverability and viewer interest.
-Often optimized with keywords.
+The name or headline of a live stream is critical for discoverability and viewer interest.
+It is often optimized with keywords.

 TCP (Transmission Control Protocol)

-A reliable communication protocol used in live streaming when delivery accuracy is prioritized over speed.
-Less common than UDP in real-time video.
+A reliable communication protocol is used in live streaming when delivery accuracy is prioritized over speed.
+It is less common than UDP in real-time video.

 Track (Audio/Video Track)